ChrisYeomans/CS_problem_pages/README.md

 * Improve dashboard
 * Fill in dummy numbers
 * Make layout nicer, add more visual content
+* Speed tweaks - ajax stuff
+* Added sign up with github button

 ## IN PROGRESS:
 * Add visuals for running test cases - chris

 ## TODO:
-* Speed tweaks - ajax stuff
 * Security stuff - post reqs
-* EULA
+* EULA when making a new acc
 * Make users with the same score have the same rank
 * Come up with name
 * Add more supported languages